Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Boundary of a normal domain

 \subsection{Boundaries of normal domains are homeomorphic to spheres}

-We wish to show that the boundary of a normal domain is homeomorphic to a sphere for a branched cover $f$ with $f(B_f)$ contained in an $(n-2)$-simplicial complex.
+We wish to show that the boundary of a normal domain is homeomorphic to a sphere for an open and discrete map $f$ with $f(B_f)$ contained in an $(n-2)$-simplicial complex.
 The proof is based on an inductive argument on the dimension of the lower dimensional normal domains.
 Most of the complications in the statements and proofs of the following proposition arise from the fact that we need to study the restriction of $f$ to the boundary of a normal domain before showing that the boundary is a manifold.

 We first compute the homology groups of the boundary of a lower dimensional normal neighborhood.

 \begin{lemma} Fix $k \in \{2,\dots,n-1\}$.
 Let $U$ be a normal neighborhood of dimension $k$ centered at a point $x \in \R^n$.
 Let also $\partial U = V \in \mathcal{U}_k$.
 If $U$ is sufficiently small, then